A Kernel Two-sample Test for Dynamical Systems: Experimental Example---Human Walking

 For MMD-based classification, we use a time shift of $a^* = 400$.
 This results in $25$ points per trajectory.
 A larger choice of $a^*$ around $600$ would be closer to our theoretical results.
 However, due to the limited amount of data, this would reduce the number of available samples even further.

-We run all classification algorithm $1000$ times and report the average accuracy and standard deviation in Table~\ref{tab:walking}.
-Our method achieves the best accuracy and we are able to classify $99.99\%$ of the subjects with \emph{no orthosis} correctly.
+We run all classification algorithms $1000$ times and report the average accuracy and standard deviation in Table~\ref{tab:walking}.
+Our method achieves the best accuracy, and we are able to classify $99.99\%$ of the subjects with \emph{no orthosis} correctly.
+Some very few subjects are repeatedly misclassified when walking with the orthosis, which might be explained using futher insights and data analysis.
+For the other methods, in contrast, there is no apparent structure in the errors.